ranedk/tuts/elixir/elixirtuts/modules.md

 IO.puts Concat.join("Hello", "world")       # Hello world
 IO.puts Concat.join("Hello", "world", "_")  # Hello_world
 ```
-- Function calls can be default arguments, they get executed only when variable is accessed
+> NOTE: Function calls can be default arguments, they get executed only when variable is accessed

 ```elixir
 defmodule DefaultTest do